STEMinds/STEMinds-Docs/docs/kits/eduponics_mini/advance_tools.md

 Of course, you will need to change the number "14310" to the one that shows up on your machine - it might look different.
 "115200" stands for the communication baud rate we use.

 !!! info "Small tip for alternatives to screen"
     On Linux, "picocom" or "minicom" may be used instead of "screen".
 The USB serial address might also be listed as /dev/ttyUSB01 or a higher increment for ttyUSB.
 Additionally, the elevated permissions to access the device (e.g. group uucp/dialout or use sudo) may be required.

-This can be done by typing the following commands:
+This can be done by typing the following commands

-Sudo usermod -a -G dialout $user
+    sudo usermod -a -G dialout $user
-Sudo chmod a+rw /dev/ttyUSB0
+    sudo chmod a+rw /dev/ttyUSB0

 ### In Windows